jdecool/phpstan-report/README.md

 #### Options

+- `--refresh-cache`: Refresh PHPStan cache by running a new analysis before viewing errors

 The `view` command takes error identifiers as arguments and displays detailed information about those errors in a table format showing:
 - Error identifier
 - Error message